EXPLAINER: Britney Spears’ conservatorship, and its endgame

-LOS ANGELES (AP) — A judge has freed Britney Spears from the conservatorship that controlled her life and money for nearly 14 years.
+LOS ANGELES (AP) — Britney Spears may be on the verge of freeing herself from the conservatorship that has controlled her life and money for nearly 14 years.
+She successfully ousted her father from the legal arrangement in September, and at a hearing on Friday a judge could end it altogether.

-Here’s a look at how conservatorships operate, what’s unusual about hers, and how calls from her and her fans to #FreeBritney eventually worked.
+Here’s a look at how conservatorships operate, what’s unusual about hers, and why she and so many fans have worked to #FreeBritney.

 HOW DO CONSERVATORSHIPS WORK?